cfpb/source-code-policy/practice.md

 * Creating open issues where public help would be especially welcome.
 * Labeling those issues with `help wanted` so people can scan issues quickly and [services](http://www.codeforamerica.org/geeks/civicissues) can aggregate volunteer opportunities.
-* Asking for it, in the README and in other public writing about the project.
+* Asking for contributions, in the README and in other public writing about the project.
 * Providing solid documentation for any project setup process.
 * Being super nice when communicating with volunteers.